 Post-polyeurathane, it really doesn’t flake and chip.
 The end product has a really nice vintage vibe and can be used a number of ways.

-My plan is to put some wire along the back to be able to hang it from the wall, but for now I just have it resting on a bookshelf (the lighting was bad – so I brought it out to my parents’ back deck to take these after pics).
+My plan is to put some wire along the back to be able to hang it from the wall, but for now I just have it resting on a bookshelf (the lighting was bad inside – so I brought it out to my parents’ back deck to take these pics).

 Instead of photos, you could hang up postcards, small pieces of artwork, little notes, recipes (would be cute in a kitchen!), or use it at weddings and events for things like the seating chart or wedding photos of parents and grandparents.
 Lots of options!

 Have you guys done any old window rehab projects?
 Tell me about them!
 I still have like 8 windows sitting in the garage and need some good ideas…!!